refentse1/ithambo/README.md

 # ithambo
-A platform for shoppiong at the comfort of your home
+A platform for shopping at the comfort of your home